Are you stuck staring down that blank, white canvas?

 Try Different Oil Painting Techniques

 Now that you have ideas for what to paint, play with different paint techniques!
 You never know; you might find a technique that becomes a new favorite.

 Alla Prima is a wet-on-wet painting technique.
 Tackle the easy oil painting ideas for beginners and finish a painting in one session.
 Paint directly without worrying about layers and drying in between.

-Scumbling is a dry brush technique that uses less oil and opaque paint on later layers of an oil painting.
+Scumbling in art is a dry brush technique that uses less oil and opaque paint on later layers of an oil painting.
 It’s often used to add the lightest highlights.

 The glazing painting technique utilizes thin layers of transparent oil paint over previously dried layers.
 It can shift, and depth, and unify colors.